-(2) Mr. Wizinsky earned compensation by virtue of his employment with the Corporation and his provision of legal and other services in his capacity as the Corporate Secretary of the Corporation.
+(3) Mr. Wizinsky earned compensation by virtue of his employment with the Corporation and his provision of legal and other services in his capacity as the Corporate Secretary of the Corporation.
+Mr. Wizinsky ceased to be a director on May 7, 2015.